kicaj29/aws/VPC-LB-AutoScalingGroup-EC2-Route53/readme.md

 ## Security Group vs ACL

-With security groups, everything is blocked by default so you can only use allow rules.
-Whereas with network ACLs, everything is allowed by default but you can use both allow and deny rules.
+With security groups establishing incoming connection is blocked, whereas with network ACLs, everything is allowed by default but you can use both allow and deny rules.

 # Subnet